BranchMetrics/branch-deep-linking-public-api/README.md

 ## Structuring a 'dynamic' Deeplink

 This should be used for situations where the longer link is okay and you want to create links quickly without a POST to the API.
+Here's a list of instructions on how to build a deep link:

+- Start with your Branch domain, http://bnc.lt (or your white labeled one).
+- Append /a/your_Branch_key.
+- Append the start of query params '?'
+- Append the Branch analytics tag feature=marketing&channel=email&tags[=drip1&tags[]=welcome
+- Append any deep link parameters &user_id=4562&name=Alex&article_id=456

 #### Endpoint